The Crown (1990-2004, 2009-present): a Thrash Metal band from Trollhättan, Sweden.

 The follow-up album, Possessed 13 (2003), featured 13 tracks attempting to sum up their entire 13 year career styles in one shot; the artwork was made by Locust Constructions, the people responsible for the infamous 'Crenom' design.
 Crowned Unholy (2004), a re-release, followed posthumously in 2004 for the band suddenly announced their split.

-Between 2008 and 2009 the act would reform as Dobermann before returning in 2009 as The Crown with the same line-up, except Johan Lindstrand on vocals to release Doomsday King (2010), Death Is Not Dead (2015) with Robin Sörqvist assuming lead guitars, and Henrik Axelsson assuming drums for Cobra Speed Venom (2018) and Zombiefied!
-EP (2018).
+Between 2008 and 2009 the act would reform as Dobermann before returning in 2009 as The Crown with the same line-up, except Johan Lindstrand on vocals to release Doomsday King (2010), Death Is Not Dead (2015) with Robin Sörqvist assuming lead guitars, and Henrik Axelsson assuming drums for Cobra Speed Venom (2018), Zombiefied!
+EP (2018) and Royal Destroyer (2021).

 See Less... ⏫